The Admissions Committee reviews applications from transfer students according to ABA Standards. A transfer applicant must meet the following:

 - The student is in "good standing" and "eligible to return" to that institution as documented by a Letter of Good Standing.

 - An official transcript from the current law school must be submitted.
 An unofficial (student version) transcript may be submitted initially for the admissions decision.
-An official transcript must be submitted to Barry Law before the first day of enrollment.

 - Generally, a 2.5 law GPA is required for transfer consideration.